mosip/documentation/docs/MOSIP-Device-Service-Specification.md

 deviceSubId | <ul><li>Allowed values are 1, 2 or 3.</li><li>The device sub id could be used to enable a specific module in the scanner appropriate for a biometric capture requirement.</li><li>Device sub id is a simple index which always starts with 1 and increases sequentially for each sub device present.</li><li>In case of Finger/Iris its 1 for left slap/iris, 2 for right slap/iris and 3 for two thumbs/irises.</li><li>The device sub id should be set to 0 if we don't know any specific device sub id (0 is not applicable for fingerprint slap).</li><ul>
 callbackId | <ul><li>This differs as per the OS.</li><li>In case of Linux and windows operating systems it is a HTTP URL.</li><li>In the case of android, it is the intent name.</li><li>In IOS, it is the URL scheme.</li><li>The call back URL takes precedence over future request as a base URL.</li></ul>
-digitalId | Digital ID as per the Digital ID definition but it will not be signed. deviceCode | A unique code given by MOSIP after successful registration. specVersion | Array of supported MDS specification version.
+digitalId | Digital ID as per the Digital ID definition but it will not be signed. deviceCode | Same as serialNo in digital ID. specVersion | Array of supported MDS specification version.
 The array element zero will always contain the spec version using which the response is created. purpose | Purpose of the device in the MOSIP ecosystem.
 Allowed values are "Auth" or "Registration". error | Relevant errors as defined under the [error section](#error-codes) of this document.